top of page

 1. Understand your options

 The new high-deductible health plans are really designed as car insurance.
 They are there to save you from a catastrophic expense but they are not useful for every day health care.
 Does your employer offer alternative plans?
 Would you get a better deal through your spouse?
 Would it help to join a union?
+Would a healthshare plan work for you?
 Some people eliminate insurance altogether - this is not recommended as major, unexpected illness can run up very high costs.

 2. Do the math